Do you want to know about WordPress Translation Management? Then you have landed on the right page.

-A translation project is a big endeavor and multiple factors need to be considered, such as team composition, workflows, quality assurance, and future processes for on-going translation.
+A translation project is a big endeavor and multiple factors need to be considered.
+We should consider team composition, workflows, quality assurance, and future processes for on-going translation.

-However, as with any major business investment, one of the first questions to consider is how large of a budget should you allocate?
+However, one of the first questions to consider is how large of a budget should you allocate?

 Step 1: Setting a Translation Budget

 Once you’ve decided to translate your website, you’ll have to set a realistic budget.
-There are three high-level elements to consider: how will you translate your website, how much of it, and in how many languages.
+There are three elements to consider: how to translate website, how much of it, and in how many languages.